MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-plan.md

 Operator Connect is another option for providing Public Switched Telephone Network (PSTN) connectivity with Teams and Phone System.
 For more information about Teams voice solutions and PSTN connectivity options, see [Plan your Teams voice solution](cloud-voice-landing-page.md) and [PSTN connectivity options](pstn-connectivity.md).

-This article describes benefits and requirements, and provides a link to the operators participating in the Operator Program.
+This article describes benefits and requirements, and provides a link to the operators participating in the Microsoft Operator Connect Program.
 If you decide Operator Connect is the right solution for your organization, after reading this article, see [Configure Operator Connect](operator-connect-configure.md).

 ## Benefits